 - (a) Purpose.
 The purpose of overlay and special purpose districts is to provide for enhanced standards to protect and enhance the unique characteristics of specific areas and/or corridors, such as natural scenic beauty or manmade features, while providing for development opportunities.
-Examples of such purposes include: - (1) Promoting the safe and efficient use of specific roadways by controlling access and other traffic measures; - (2) Providing for the creation and expansion of employment opportunities for City citizens through promotion of business development; - (3) Reducing sprawl and segregation of land use and encouraging more efficient use of land and public services by promoting compact mixed-use development patterns;

-(4) Encouraging the redevelopment of an area consistent with a particular design theme;

-(5) Giving special attention to landscaping, buffering, signage, lighting and building setbacks in those districts identified as needing special attention; and

-(6) Creating an attractive built environment with consistently high design quality and harmonious relationships through sound land use planning and design standards;
+Please check ALL that apply to the proposed project:: - Promotes the safe and efficient use of specific roadways by controlling access and other traffic measures: - Provides for the creation and expansion of employment opportunities for City citizens through promotion of business development; - Reduces sprawl and segregation of land use and encouraging more efficient use of land and public services by promoting compact mixed-use development patterns; - Encourages the redevelopment of an area consistent with a particular design theme; Gives special attention to landscaping, buffering, signage, lighting and building setbacks in those districts identified as needing special attention; and - Creates an attractive built environment with consistently high design quality and harmonious relationships through sound land use planning and design standards; - (b) Adoption.

-(b) Adoption.
 The city council, upon recommendation from the planning commission, may adopt overlay and special purpose districts as the needs are identified in order to implement specific purposes, intents, and design standards generally consistent with comprehensive plan provisions for the area being regulated, which shall be applied as additional standards to other city regulations.
 The development standards for the Town Center Overlay District shall control over the underlying zoning classification(s) that may exist on the property prior to adoption of the overlay district.
 Such overlay districts shall be adopted and made a part of the zoning ordinance through the standard amendment procedures; and upon adoption, the boundaries of such overlay districts shall be delineated on the official zoning map.

-(c) TC-O - Town Center Overlay District.
+(d.1) TC-O - Town Center Overlay District.

-- (1) General Purpose.
+General Purpose.
 The purpose of the TC-O, Town Center Overlay District, is to promote the development of a pedestrian oriented, mixed use district in which a variety of complementary retail, commercial, office, civic, and residential uses are permitted.

+The proposed TC-O will do the following: (Please check ALL items that apply to the proposed TC-O Development)

-The intent of the TC-O regulations are to: - (a) Preserve, enhance, or create many forms of publicly accessible open space, such as parks, plazas, water features, tree-lined streets and community gathering areas. - (b) Create a compact concentration of land uses within each development through multiple uses in a single building, or in the same general area.
+Preserves, enhance, or create many forms of publicly accessible open space, such as parks, plazas, water features, tree-lined streets and community gathering areas.

+Creates a compact concentration of land uses within each development through multiple uses in a single building, or in the same general area.